-While Nadler may have had high hopes for his movie, the headline in the trade paper Variety turned out to be, "Hearings Lay an Egg!"
+While Nadler may have had high hopes for his movie, the headline in the trade paper Variety turned out to be "Hearings Lay An Egg!"

-Carl Golden, a native of Easton, is a senior contributing analyst with the William J. Hughes Center for Public Policy at Stockton University.
+Carl Golden is a senior contributing analyst with the William J. Hughes Center for Public Policy at Stockton University in New Jersey.
+You can reach him at cgolden1937@gmail.com.